ubirch/ubirch-protocol-python/examples/example-client-iiot.md

 Finally, set up where to store the datablocks which were sealed:

 -    `data_backend_type`: Set to either "file", to simply use the persistent file storage folder as mock backend or "mqtt" to send datablocks via MQTT.
+If MQTT is used UPPs are send via MQTT too after anchoring them at the ubirch backend.

 If using MQTT for sending the sealed datablocks, the following configuration options can be used:
 - `mqtt_send_address`: Address of MQTT broker.
 - `mqtt_send_port`: Port of MQTT broker.
 - `mqtt_send_tls_enabled`: Whether to use TLS or not.
 Can be true/false.
 Can be omitted (= disabled).
 Make sure to also set correct port.
 - `mqtt_send_topic`: The topic to publish the datablocks on.
+Datablocks will go to 'mqtt_send_topic'/datablocks and UPPs to the 'mqtt_send_topic'/upps topic.
 - `mqtt_send_client_id`: Client ID to send to broker.
 Set to `""` to auto-generate.
 Must be unqiue on broker side.
 - `mqtt_send_username`: Username for authentication at server.
 Can be omitted or `null`.
 - `mqtt_send_password`: Password for authentication at server.
 Can be omitted or `null`.